superstar54/pyimage/README.md

 ###pyliterature
-A Python to fetch definitions from cambridge ditionary.
+A Python module for image processing: merge, crop.